apache/incubator-heron/website2/docs/schedulers-k8s-persistent-volume-claims.md

     under the License.
 -->

-> This document demonstrates how you can utilize dynamic [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) in the `Executor` container.
-You will need to enable Dynamic Provisioning in your Kubernetes cluster to proceed to use this functionality.
+> This document demonstrates how you can utilize both static and dynamically backed [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) in the `Executor` containers.
+You will need to enable Dynamic Provisioning in your Kubernetes cluster to proceed to use the dynamic provisioning functionality.

 <br/>

 It is possible to leverage Persistent Volumes with custom Pod Templates.
-The CLI commands allow you to configure a Persistent Volume Claim (dynamically backed or not) when you submit your topology.
+The CLI commands allow you to configure a Persistent Volume Claim (dynamically or statically backed) when you submit your topology.
 They also permit you to configure a Persistent Volume without a custom Pod Template.
 The CLI commands override any configurations you may have present in the Pod Template, but Heron's configurations will take precedence over all others.

-**Note:** Heron ***will*** remove any dynamically backed `Persistent Volume Claim`s it creates when a topology is terminated.
-Please be aware that Heron uses the following `Labels`:
+**Note:** Heron ***will*** remove any dynamically backed Persistent Volume Claims it creates when a topology is terminated.
+Please be aware that Heron uses the following `Labels` to locate the claims it has created:
 ```yaml
 metadata:
   labels: